CyVerse-learning-materials/learning-materials-home/docs/ds/move_data.md

 [de]: ../assets/de/logos/deIcon.svg
 [data]: ../assets/de/menu_items/dataIcon.svg

-This page summarizes each of the above methods of uploading data.
-There are a number of ways to upload your data to the Discovery Enviroment:
+This page summarizes each of the four methods of moving (up- and downloading) data to the Data Store:

   1. Using the [Discovery Environment](../de/manage_data.md) interface (visit the [Distributing Data quickstart](quick-data-share.md) for a rapid introduction to distributing data)
   2. Using the [CyberDuck](cyberduck.md) browser
   3. Through the [Command Line and iCommands](icommands.md)
   4. Through [WebDAV](webdav.md)

-## via Discovery Environment
+## Using the Discovery Environment interface

 1. Log into the [![de]{width="25"} Discovery Environment](https://de.cyverse.org){target=_blank}